grafana/grafana/docs/sources/whatsnew/_index.md

 +++
-title = "What's New in Grafana"
+title = "What's new in Grafana" aliases = ["/docs/grafana/latest/guides/"]
 [menu.docs]
-name = "What's New In Grafana" identifier = "whatsnew" weight = 5
+name = "What's New In Grafana" identifier = "whatsnew" weight = 140
 +++

-# What's New
+# What's new

 This section contains pages with Grafana release notes.